Benson-Gikonyo/alx-low_level_programming/0x10-variadic_functions/README.md

     where separator is the string to be printed between numbers If separator is NULL, don’t print it
     Print a new line at the end of your function

+Task 2: Write a function that prints strings, followed by a new line.

+    Prototype: void print_strings(const char *separator, const unsigned int n, ...);